GordyD/vagrant-chef-node-postgres-elastic-redis/README.md

-# A nginx/Node.js/Postgres/ElasticSearch/Redis Virtual Machine provisioned by Chef
+# A Node.js dev Virtual Machine provisioned by Chef

 This is a personal experiment to simplify spinning up a dev box for Node.js projects.
 I intend to expand the provisioning to deploy Yeoman to aid